Peritract/forgotten/README.md

 - "npm run serve" will start a dev server so you can make changes and watch them appear immediately at localhost:8080

 Webpack does everything automatically, so you only need the contents of /dist to actually play it.
-There is, of course, a playable version [here](https://peritract.github.io/forgotten).

 #### Playing